One Step to Efficient Synthetic Data: Examples and Simulations

 \subsection{Differentially private beta distributed synthetic data}

 In this example, we assume that $X_1,\ldots, X_n \iid \mathrm{Beta}(\alpha,\beta)$, where $\alpha,\beta\geq 1$, and our goal is to produce differentially private (DP) synthetic data.
 Often, to ensure finite sensitivity, the data are clamped to artificial bounds $[a,b]$, introducing bias in the DP estimate.
-Typically, these bounds are fixed in $n$, resulting in asymptotically negligible noise, but $O_p(1)$ bias.
-In Appendix \ref{s:betaProof} we show that it is possible to increase the bounds in $n$ to produce both noise and bias of order $o_p(n^{-1/2})$, resulting in an efficient DP estimator.
+Naive bounds are fixed in $n$, resulting in asymptotically negligible noise, but $O_p(1)$ bias.
+In Section S2 of the Supplementary Material, we show that it is possible to increase the bounds in $n$ to produce both noise and bias of order $o_p(n^{-1/2})$, resulting in an efficient DP estimator.
 In this section, we show through simulations that using this estimator along with Algorithm \ref{alg:onestep} results in a DP sample with optimal asymptotics.